Chrysler Imperial: 1990–1993

 1990 saw a revival of the Imperial as a high-end sedan in Chrysler's lineup to replace the dated Fifth Avenue.
 Unlike the 1955–1983 Imperial, this car was a model of Chrysler, not its own marque.
-Based on the Y platform, it represented the top full-size model in Chrysler's lineup; below it was the New Yorker Fifth Avenue, and below that was the shorter wheelbase New Yorker.
+Based on the Y platform, it represented the top full-size model in Chrysler's lineup, above the New Yorker Fifth Avenue.

-The reintroduction of the Imperial was two years after the Lincoln Continental was changed to a front-wheel drive sedan with a V6 engine.
+The reintroduction of the Imperial was two years after the Lincoln Continental was changed to a front-wheel-drive sedan with a V6 engine.
 Other domestic competitors in this segment included the Cadillac Sedan de Ville/Fleetwood, Oldsmobile 98 and Buick Electra/Park Avenue, all of which shared General Motors' then-flagship C platform.